 Even if your child is not self-isolating, you may like to use activities at any time if you would like to practise things with your child.

 Welcome to EYFS - Ahlberg and Donaldson Class Page.

 Our classes are named after authors (people who write books).

-Our class is named after Janet and Allan Ahlberg.
+Our Reception classes are named after Janet and Allan Ahlberg and Julia Donaldson.

 Have you read any of their books?

 You will find lots of these books in our class library.

 Perhaps you could tell us if you have any of these books at home?

 Reception children will be starting Forest School on Monday 28th September.
 Children should come ready dressed in Forest School clothes and bring school uniform to change into.
 At this time of year it is quite cold especially in the mornings under the trees; particularly when we are still and listening, please ensure your child has lots of layers and a waterproof coat to keep them warm and dry.